 This is to all of those women out there who are struggling with identifying their “worth”.
 Justifying their choice (should you be so lucky to be able to have it) to stay home.
 Feeling like you are supposed to be doing more; but hating the thought of not being with your children as their primary caregiver.
 Being squeezed by the imaginary clock saying you have to hurry up and be something qualitative to a complete stranger, should they ask what it is you do.

 You.
 Are.
 Everything.
 You.
 Need.
 To.
 Be.
-You ladies are amazing!
-I guess what I’m saying is the women who decide to stay home and be moms, and maybe even start up a passion project they never would have had time for before, or work full time are ALL amazing.
+You are amazing!
+I guess what I’m saying is the women who decide to stay home and be moms, or maybe even start up a passion project they never would have had time for before, or work full time with hired help at home are ALL amazing.
 EACH of those scenarios deserve as much credit and respect as the other.

 CONFIDENCE OVER CONFILICTION